Last Updated on December 18, 2021 by Oddmund Groette

 Which indicator works best with ADX?

 Based on the two simple tests above it seems the ADX doesn’t do us much help on a stand-alone basis.
+We need more than a simple ADX strategy.
 The results are good, but not nearly good enough to be used on its own.

 Can the ADX be of any use combined with other variables or indicators?
 Is it possible to use the ADX as a filter to enhance an existing trading strategy by removing a lot of unwanted and losing trades?